shakes76/PatternFlow/recognition/s4571730/README.md

 ## Instructions
 - Download the source code and grab the dataset from the cloudstore link
-- Extract and place the dataset in the same directory as the source code
+- Extract and place the dataset in the same directory as the source code (by default, it is `D:/AKOA_Analysis`)
-- Modify the hyperparameters in `driver.py` if needed.
+- Modify the hyperparameters (as in Appendix D) in `driver.py` if needed.
-- Run `driver.py`
+- Run `driver.py`.
+- Note: During the training process, train, validation and test dataset will be saved in `D:/np` as NumPy files.
+For future run, SAVE_DATA can be edited to False if NumPy datasets are already available at said path.

 ## Dependencies
-- Tensorflow (2.6 used in the experimentation)
+- Tensorflow (2.6 used in the report)
 - Tensorflow Add-ons
-- Keras (included in tensorflow package)
+- Keras (included in Tensorflow package)
 - NumPy (for processing the dataset)

 ## Implementation